Welcome to the Worldwide Greathead family my One-Name Study - Person Page 522

 #13034, b.
 1802, d.
 4 September 1867

-Louise Basgrave Wallace was born in 1802 in Canada.1 She was the daughter of Peter Margetson Wallace and Louisa Turmaine.1 Both Peter and William were in the Royal Artillary, while they were stationed in Canada Louisa and William married.1 She married William Mein Smith, son of William Proctor Smith and Mary Mein, on 12 March 1828 in New Zealand Louise travelled out to New Zealand in 1840 to join her husband William who was the Surveyor General to the New Zealand Company having sold his commission when he was offered this post.1 Louisa and her three children departed London on 18 September 1939 aboard "Adelaide" of 640 tons and arrived in Port Nicholson on 7 March 1840.
-They landed at Pito-one which is now called Petone.1 She died on 4 September 1867 in Woodside, Greytown, New Zealand.1 She was buried in September 1867 in Greytown Cemetery, Greytown, New Zealand.1
+Louise Basgrave Wallace was born in 1802 in Canada.1 She was the daughter of Peter Margetson Wallace and Louisa Turmaine.1 Both Peter and William were in the Royal Artillary, while they were stationed in Canada when Louisa and William married.1 She married William Mein Smith, son of William Proctor Smith and Mary Mein, on 12 March 1828 in Canada.1 Louisa and her three children, Wallace, George and Frances departed London on 18 September 1939 aboard the ship "Adelaide" of 640 tons and arrived in Port Nicholson on 7 March 1840.
+They landed at Pito-one which is now called Petone.
+Louise travelled out to New Zealand to join her husband William who was the Surveyor General to the New Zealand Company having sold his commission when he was offered this post.1 Louise died on 4 September 1867 in Woodside, Greytown, New Zealand.1 Louise was buried in September 1867 in Greytown Cemetery, Greytown, Wairarapa, New Zealand.1

 Children of Louise Basgrave Wallace and William Mein Smith